 - Place butter, coke, and chocolate square in a saucepan and bring to a boil.

-- In a mixing bowl, blend the shortening, oil, vanilla, and sugar until fluffy.
+- Blend the shortening, oil, vanilla, and sugar in a large bowl until fluffy.

 - Add eggs and buttermilk and beat until smooth.

-- In another bowl, mix flour with baking soda, cocoa, baking powder and salt.
+- In another bowl, whisk the flour with baking soda, cocoa, baking powder, and salt.

-- Add half of the flour mixture to shortening, egg mixture, and beat until well blended.
+- Add half of the flour mixture to the shortening and egg mixture, and beat until well blended.

 - Add cooled Coca-Cola mixture and beat well.

-- Add remainder of flour and beat until completely smooth.
+- Add the rest of the flour and beat until completely smooth.

 - Pour batter into a 13 X 9 X 2-inch greased and floured baking pan.

-- Cream together margarine, cocoa, confectioners’ sugar in a large mixing bowl.
+- Cream margarine, cocoa, and powdered sugar in a large mixing bowl.

 - Slowly add cream or milk.
 Add in vanilla.

 - Serve with a scoop of vanilla ice cream, and enjoy.

 Tips For Making Cracker Barrel Coca-Cola Cake